morizotter/CarthageSample/README.md

 After above, read the documentation: [Adding frameworks to an application](https://github.com/Carthage/Carthage/blob/master/README.md#adding-frameworks-to-an-application).

-## In your project

-Write `import CarthageSample` at the top of swift file.
+Open your project and write `import CarthageSample` at the top of swift file where you want to test this sample.
+And write:

 ```swift
 let sample = Sample()
 sample.log() // sample
 ```

+Done.